Trifolium parryi: Distribution and habitat

 Trifolium parryi grows in the Rocky Mountains in the Western United States.
 In the Montana it is found in the counties around Yellowstone National Park, Madison, Gallatin, Park, and Carbon Counties.
 In Idaho it is only recorded in Fremont County, one bordering Gallatin County.
 In Wyoming it grows in two northern counties, Park and Hot Springs, and in two southern counties, Carbon and Albany counties.
 It is found in many of the eastern counties of Utah and in most of the mountain counties of Colorado.
 In New Mexico it only grows in Taos County.

 In the alpine tundra Trifolium parryi specializes in growing in areas covered in snowbanks despite this shortening the growing season to less than 80 days.
 In the subalpine zone it grows in meadows and alongside streams and creeks.
 In all its habitats it prefers rocky soils and will grow on the rocky scree slopes from landslides and at the bases of cliffs.
-It grows at elevations of 3350 to 4025 meters.
+It grows at elevations of 3350 to 4025 m.

 It was evaluated by NatureServe as "globally secure" (G5) in 2001.
 It has been evaluated as "apparently secure" (S4) in Montana and "vulnerable" (S3) in Wyoming, but has not been evaluated in the rest of its range.